firebase/flutterfire/packages/firebase_analytics/firebase_analytics/README.md

 ## iOS [App Tracking Transparency](https://developer.apple.com/documentation/apptrackingtransparency)

-In order to avoid any user tracking you should add following line into ios/Podfile
+If you wish to use Firebase Analytics without IDFA collection capability, open your `/ios/Podfile` and add the following global variable to the top of the file:

 ```
 $FirebaseAnalyticsWithoutAdIdSupport = true